 If you are looking to add some cool STEM (science, technology, engineering and math) gear to your after school or homeschool collection, you have got to see these.

 We rounded up some very neat technology-based STEM learning items that you totally have to check out.

 This awesome gear will make him dive in to something new and he will expand his horizons and maybe even find a new hobby.

 These are really great for gifts but also to surprise him with something new!

 You can also take a peak at our gift guide for boys page for more ideas.

-This post may contain affiliate links which means we may receive a small commission, at no cost to you, if you make a purchase through a link.
-All opinions are our own and we share things we think would be of interest to boys.
+This post may contain affiliate links which means I may receive a small amount, at no cost to you, if you make a purchase through a link.
+All opinions are my own and I share things I think would be of interest to you and your family.

-- Look at your son’t interests
+- Look at your son’s interests

 - Find things that match his passions

-- Look at the types of things you would like to see him learn in the future.
+- Look at the types of things you would like to see him learn in the future

 - Throw in a surprise item or two that are just simply cool